Show By States

 Consent forms are available from the County Clerk’s office.

-Officiants in Oregon:
+Marriage Officiants Oregon:

 Ministers of any church organized, carrying on its work, and having congregations in this state may perform marriages in this state if authorized by their church to do so.